A comprehensive guide to trusts in the UK

 Why would I want to set up a trust fund?

-The reasons for creating a trust fund vary widely.
+The reasons for setting up a trust fund vary widely.
 Although the majority of trusts are created for reasons that closely relate to those shared in the list below, the list is not exhaustive.

 To protect and control family assets

-For proper management of assets on behalf of a minor (child under the age of 18) or a person who is incapacitated.
+For proper management of assets on behalf of a minor (child under the age of 18) or someone who is incapacitated.